hassan-pmp/agile/bty.md

 60- **What does the word “development” mean in the context of Scrum? (choose the best answer)**
 - :white_check_mark: **Complex work that can include all the suggested options and even more**

-70- **Which of the following are applicable characteristics of the Product Owner? (choose the best four answers)**
+61- **Which of the following are applicable characteristics of the Product Owner? (choose the best four answers)**
   - :white_check_mark: **Product Value Maximizer**
   - :white_check_mark: **Product Marketplace Expert**
   - :white_check_mark: **Lead Facilitator of Key Stakeholder Involvement**
   - :white_check_mark: **Product Visionary**

-71- **Select the two essential features of a Scrum Team: (choose the best two answers)**
+62- **Select the two essential features of a Scrum Team: (choose the best two answers)**
   - :white_check_mark: **It should choose how best to accomplish their work, rather than being directed by others outside the team**
   - :white_check_mark: **It should have all the skills necessary to create value each Sprint**

-72- **True or False: The Product Owner is the only person responsible for engaging the stakeholders**
+63- **True or False: The Product Owner is the only person responsible for engaging the stakeholders**
 - True
 - :white_check_mark: **False**

-73- **Which of the following is false with regards to what happens during the Sprint? (choose the best two answers)**
+64- **Which of the following is false with regards to what happens during the Sprint? (choose the best two answers)**
 - :white_check_mark: **Sprint scope is defined at the Sprint Planning and cannot be changed**
 - :white_check_mark: **The Sprint Goal is changed frequently to reflect the status of the remaining work**

-74- **What is the fundamental unit of Scrum? (choose the best answer)**
+65- **What is the fundamental unit of Scrum? (choose the best answer)**
 - :white_check_mark: **A small team of people.**

-75- **How does the Scrum Master help the Product Owner? (choose the best three answers)**
+66- **How does the Scrum Master help the Product Owner? (choose the best three answers)**
 - :white_check_mark: **Facilitating stakeholder collaboration as requested or needed**
 - :white_check_mark: **Helping find techniques for effective Product Backlog management**
 - :white_check_mark: **Helping the Scrum Team understand the need for clear and concise Product Backlog items**

-76- **Who is responsible for defining the Sprint Goal during Sprint Planning? (choose the best answer)**
+67- **Who is responsible for defining the Sprint Goal during Sprint Planning? (choose the best answer)**
 - :white_check_mark: **The Scrum Team**

-77- **Who is accountable for creating a valuable, useful Increment every Sprint. (choose the best answer)**
+68- **Who is accountable for creating a valuable, useful Increment every Sprint. (choose the best answer)**
 - :white_check_mark: **The Scrum Team.**

-78- **Which of the following is Scrum founded upon? (choose the best two answers)**
+69- **Which of the following is Scrum founded upon? (choose the best two answers)**
 - :white_check_mark: **Lean Thinking**
 - :white_check_mark: **Empiricism**

-79- The Sprint Backlog is created at Sprint Planning.
-It is prohibited to add new work into the Sprint Backlog later by the Developers.
+70- **The Sprint Backlog is created at Sprint Planning.
+It is prohibited to add new work into the Sprint Backlog later by the Developers.**
 - True
 - :white_check_mark: **False**

-80- **What is the Sprint Retrospective? (choose the best answer)**
+71- **What is the Sprint Retrospective? (choose the best answer)**
 - :white_check_mark: **It is an opportunity for the Scrum Team to plan ways to increase quality and effectiveness.**

-81- **Refinement usually consumes how much of part of the capacity of the Scrum Team? (choose the best answer)**
+72- **Refinement usually consumes how much of part of the capacity of the Scrum Team? (choose the best answer)**
 - :white_check_mark: **It is up to the Scrum Team.**

-82- **The Scrum Master does not help those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t.**
+73- **The Scrum Master does not help those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t.**
 - True
 - :white_check_mark: **False**

-83- **Ordinarily, items on the Sprint Backlog tend to be... (choose the best answer)**
+74- **Ordinarily, items on the Sprint Backlog tend to be... (choose the best answer)**
 - :white_check_mark: **Smaller than those on the Product Backlog**

-84- **You are the Scrum Master of a Scrum Team.
+75- **You are the Scrum Master of a Scrum Team.
 What are the two primary ways that you can help it to become more productive? (choose the best two answers)**
 - :white_check_mark: **By facilitating Scrum decisions**
 - :white_check_mark: **By causing the removal of impediments to the Scrum Team's progress**

-85- **The Scrum framework consists of what? (choose all that apply)**
+76- **The Scrum framework consists of what? (choose all that apply)**
 - :white_check_mark: **Events**
 - :white_check_mark: **Artifacts**
 - :white_check_mark: **Accountabilities**

-86- **The Product Owner and the Scrum Master cannot be a part of Developers**
+77- **The Product Owner and the Scrum Master cannot be a part of Developers**
 - True
 - :white_check_mark: **False**

-87- **Which statement is correct about the Sprint Backlog? (choose the best answer)**
+78- **Which statement is correct about the Sprint Backlog? (choose the best answer)**
 - :white_check_mark: **It has just enough detail.**

-89- **In which Scrum event do key stakeholders collaborate with the Scrum Team about the outcome of the Sprint and future adaptations? (choose the best answer)**
+79- **In which Scrum event do key stakeholders collaborate with the Scrum Team about the outcome of the Sprint and future adaptations? (choose the best answer)**
 - :white_check_mark: **The Sprint Review**

-90- **Which of the following ways of forming Scrum Teams meet Scrum´s values? (choose the best two answers)**
+80- **Which of the following ways of forming Scrum Teams meet Scrum´s values? (choose the best two answers)**
 - :white_check_mark: **Bring all the candidate members together and let them organize into Scrum Teams**
 - :white_check_mark: **Existing teams propose the new Scrum Teams**

-91- **Who is accountable for managing the Product Backlog? (choose the best answer)**
+81- **Who is accountable for managing the Product Backlog? (choose the best answer)**
 - :white_check_mark: **The Product Owner**

-92- **Who is responsible for creating the Definition of Done? (choose the best answer)**
+82- **Who is responsible for creating the Definition of Done? (choose the best answer)**
 - :white_check_mark: **The Scrum Team**
-93- **Who attends the Sprint Review? (choose all that apply)**
+83- **Who attends the Sprint Review? (choose all that apply)**
 - :white_check_mark: **Key Stakeholders.**
 - :white_check_mark: **The Scrum Master.**
 - :white_check_mark: **The Product Owner.**
 - :white_check_mark: **The Developers.**

-94- **Your Scrum Team’s impediment list is growing.
+84- **Your Scrum Team’s impediment list is growing.
 Which techniques would be most helpful in this situation? (choose the best two answers)**
 - :white_check_mark: **The Scrum Team prioritizes the list and works on them in order**
 - :white_check_mark: **The Scrum Master discusses the impediments with the Scrum Team**

-95- **What are the characteristics of a Scrum Team? (choose the best three answers)**
+85- **What are the characteristics of a Scrum Team? (choose the best three answers)**
 - :white_check_mark: **Accountability belongs to the Scrum Team as a whole**
 - :white_check_mark: **Cross-functional**
 - :white_check_mark: **Scrum recognizes no sub-teams or hierarchies, within a Scrum Team**

-96- **How regularly should Scrum users examine Scrum artifacts and progress approaching a Sprint Goal? (choose the best answer)**
+86- **How regularly should Scrum users examine Scrum artifacts and progress approaching a Sprint Goal? (choose the best answer)**
 - :white_check_mark: **Frequently, but it should not get in the way of the work**

-97- **Who has the authority to cancel the Sprint? (choose the best answer)**
+87- **Who has the authority to cancel the Sprint? (choose the best answer)**
 - :white_check_mark: **The Product Owner**

-98- **The Sprint Backlog consists of what? (choose the best answer)**
+89- **The Sprint Backlog consists of what? (choose the best answer)**
 - :white_check_mark: **The Sprint Goal, the set of Product Backlog items selected for the Sprint, plus an actionable plan for delivering the product Increment.**

-99-  **The Scrum Team can only pursue one Product Goal at a time.**
+90-  **The Scrum Team can only pursue one Product Goal at a time.**
 - False
 - :white_check_mark: **True**
-100- **Select the two most suited items that should be taken into the reckoning for the Definition of Done? (choose the best two answers)**
+91- **Select the two most suited items that should be taken into the reckoning for the Definition of Done? (choose the best two answers)**
 - :white_check_mark: **The standards of the Organization**
 - :white_check_mark: **Definition of Done of other Scrum Teams working on the same Product**

-101- **When is an item in the Sprint Backlog considered complete? (choose the best answer)**
+92- **When is an item in the Sprint Backlog considered complete? (choose the best answer)**
 - :white_check_mark: **When it meets the Definition of Done.**

-102- **What should be the length of a Sprint? (choose the best two answers)**
+93- **What should be the length of a Sprint? (choose the best two answers)**
 - :white_check_mark: **Short enough to keep the business risks acceptable**
 - :white_check_mark: **At most, one month**

-103- **Which of the following are actions that The Scrum Master must do regarding the Daily Scrum? (choose the two best answers)**
+94- **Which of the following are actions that The Scrum Master must do regarding the Daily Scrum? (choose the two best answers)**
 - :white_check_mark: **The Scrum Master ensures that the Developers has the meeting**
 - :white_check_mark: **The Scrum Master teaches the Developers to keep the Daily Scrum within the 15-minute time-box**

-104- **During Sprint Planning, the Developers must plan the work for all days of the Sprint.
+95- **During Sprint Planning, the Developers must plan the work for all days of the Sprint.
 It is decomposed by the end of this meeting, often to units of one day or less. (choose the best answer)**
 - :white_check_mark: **No, this is not a rule and it is up to the Developers to plan the work necessary to create an Increment that meets the Definition of Done.**

-105- **The Increment is: (choose the best answer)**
+96- **The Increment is: (choose the best answer)**
 - :white_check_mark: **Additive to all prior Increments and thoroughly verified, ensuring that all Increments work together.**

-106- **According to the Scrum framework, the Scrum components and rules for the project are chosen depending on the project's specific characteristics.**
+97- **According to the Scrum framework, the Scrum components and rules for the project are chosen depending on the project's specific characteristics.**
 - True
 - :white_check_mark: **False**

-107- **Who is allowed to change the actionable plan for delivering the Increment? (choose the best answer)**
+98- **Who is allowed to change the actionable plan for delivering the Increment? (choose the best answer)**
 - :white_check_mark: **The Developers**

-108- **The Definition of Done is created during the first Sprint and remains unchanged until the end of the project.**
+99- **The Definition of Done is created during the first Sprint and remains unchanged until the end of the project.**
 - True
 - :white_check_mark: **False**

-109- **At some point during the product development cycle, a key stakeholder started using the product and was unhappy with its quality.
+100- **At some point during the product development cycle, a key stakeholder started using the product and was unhappy with its quality.
 Thus, he made his concern very clear to the Product Owner.
 According to the key stakeholder, the product’s performance was below what he expected.
 Thus, the Product Owner went to talk to you, the Scrum Master, about this issue.
 What should you tell her? (choose the best two answers)**
 - :white_check_mark: **Coach the Product Owner on how to address the Developers about this issue**
 - :white_check_mark: **Encourage the Product Owner to add Product Backlog items focusing on the given quality concerts and express the stakeholder's concern to the Developers**

-110- **At some point, several of the Developers from a Scrum Team come to you, the Scrum Master, complaining that the work identified for the upcoming Sprint will require a full-time commitment from a specialist who is external to the teams.
+101- **At some point, several of the Developers from a Scrum Team come to you, the Scrum Master, complaining that the work identified for the upcoming Sprint will require a full-time commitment from a specialist who is external to the teams.
 What should you consider in this situation? (choose the best two answers)**
 - :white_check_mark: **The ability of the Scrum Teams to produce Increments**
 - :white_check_mark: **The benefits of having the Developers figure out a solution for themselves**

-111- **What two things should happen with undone Product Backlog items at the end of the Sprint? (choose the best two answers)**
+102- **What two things should happen with undone Product Backlog items at the end of the Sprint? (choose the best two answers)**
 - :white_check_mark: **They should be placed on the Product Backlog**
 - :white_check_mark: **They must not be included as part of the Increment**

-112- **Which of the following is true about Artifact's commitments? (choose the best answer)**
+103- **Which of the following is true about Artifact's commitments? (choose the best answer)**
 - :white_check_mark: **They are mandatory.**

-113- **Which of the following is false about the Product Goal. (choose the best answer)**
+104- **Which of the following is false about the Product Goal. (choose the best answer)**
 - :white_check_mark: **For the Product Goal to be fulfilled, the entire Product Backlog must be Done.**

-114- **What can Scrum be used for? (choose all that apply)**
+105- **What can Scrum be used for? (choose all that apply)**
 - :white_check_mark: **Develop products and enhancements.**
 - :white_check_mark: **Release products and enhancements, as frequently as many times per day.**
 - :white_check_mark: **Develop and sustain Cloud (online, secure, on-demand) and other operational environments for product use**
 - :white_check_mark: **Research and identify viable markets, technologies, and product capabilities.**
 - :white_check_mark: **Sustain and renew products.**

-115- **The Sprint for all the Scrum Teams working on the same product must start and end on the same date.**
+106- **The Sprint for all the Scrum Teams working on the same product must start and end on the same date.**
 - True
 - :white_check_mark: **False**

-116- **You are a Scrum Master and about to begin working with five new Scrum Teams; all working on the same product.
+107- **You are a Scrum Master and about to begin working with five new Scrum Teams; all working on the same product.
 Which of the following should you strive for? (choose the best two answers)**
 - :white_check_mark: **There should be only a single Product Backlog**
 - :white_check_mark: **There should be only a single Product Owner**

-117- **How does the Scrum Master serve the Scrum Team? (choose the best three answers)**
+108- **How does the Scrum Master serve the Scrum Team? (choose the best three answers)**
 - :white_check_mark: **Coaching the team members in self-management and cross- functionality**
 - :white_check_mark: **Helping the Scrum Team focus on creating high-value Increments that meet the Definition of Done**
 - :white_check_mark: **Causing the removal of impediments to the Scrum Team's progress**

-118- **During a Sprint, the CEO asks the Developers to add an urgent item to the Sprint Backlog.
+109- **During a Sprint, the CEO asks the Developers to add an urgent item to the Sprint Backlog.
 What should the Developers do? (choose the best answer)**
 - :white_check_mark: **Inform the Product Owner so that the matter can be worked with the CEO**

-119- **Which of the following are commitments of Scrum Artifacts. (choose all that apply)**
+110- **Which of the following are commitments of Scrum Artifacts. (choose all that apply)**
 - :white_check_mark: **Product Goal**
 - :white_check_mark: **Sprint Goal**
 - :white_check_mark: **Definition of Done**

-121- **Which of the following is NOT correct about the Developers? (choose the best answer)**
+111- **Which of the following is NOT correct about the Developers? (choose the best answer)**
 - :white_check_mark: **Explain the Product Backlog items**

-122- **What is Scrum? (choose the best answer)**
+112- **What is Scrum? (choose the best answer)**
 - :white_check_mark: **Scrum is a lightweight framework that helps people, teams, and organizations generate value through adaptive solutions for complex problems.**

-123- **What should the Scrum Team do when during the Sprint Retrospective meeting, they identified some improvements that can be done? (choose the best answer)**
+113- **What should the Scrum Team do when during the Sprint Retrospective meeting, they identified some improvements that can be done? (choose the best answer)**
 - :white_check_mark: **The most impactful improvements are addressed as soon as possible.
 They may even be added to the Sprint Backlog for the next Sprint.**

-124- **How does the Scrum Master serve the Organization? (choose the best answer)**
+114- **How does the Scrum Master serve the Organization? (choose the best answer)**
 - :white_check_mark: **Helping employees and stakeholders understand and enact an empirical approach for complex work.**

-125- **Who participates in Sprint Planning? (choose all that apply)**
+115- **Who participates in Sprint Planning? (choose all that apply)**
 - :white_check_mark: **The Developers**
 - :white_check_mark: **The Scrum Master**
 - :white_check_mark: **The Product Owner**
 - :white_check_mark: **Invited people**

-126- **How does the Definition of Done (DoD) help the Scrum Team? (choose the best three answers)**
+116- **How does the Definition of Done (DoD) help the Scrum Team? (choose the best three answers)**
 - :white_check_mark: **DoD guides the Developers in knowing how many Product Backlog items it can select during Sprint Planning.**
 - :white_check_mark: **DoD is used to assess when work is complete.**
 - :white_check_mark: **DoD ensures artifact transparency.**

-127- **Which of the following are valid ways of dealing with regulatory compliance issues in Scrum? (choose the best two answers)**
+117- **Which of the following are valid ways of dealing with regulatory compliance issues in Scrum? (choose the best two answers)**
 - :white_check_mark: **hey are treated as regular Product Backlog items and addressed in early Sprints.
 However, independent of the situation, every Sprint must have at least some business functionality, no matter how small.**
 - :white_check_mark: **Throughout the product development.**

-128- **Which of the following are characteristics of the Product Backlog? (choose all that apply)**
+118- **Which of the following are characteristics of the Product Backlog? (choose all that apply)**
 - :white_check_mark: **It is continuously refined.**
 - :white_check_mark: **As long as a product exists, its Product Backlog also exists.**
 - :white_check_mark: **It is emergent.**

-129- **If any aspects of a process deviate outside acceptable limits so that the resulting product will be unacceptable, when must an adjustment be made? (choose the best answer)**
+119- **If any aspects of a process deviate outside acceptable limits so that the resulting product will be unacceptable, when must an adjustment be made? (choose the best answer)**
 - :white_check_mark: **As soon as possible to minimize further deviation.**

-130- **Select the five Scrum Values. (choose all that apply)**
+120- **Select the five Scrum Values. (choose all that apply)**
 - :white_check_mark: **Respect**
 - :white_check_mark: **Openness**
 - :white_check_mark: **Courage, Commitment and Focus**
 -

-131- **Select which are not part of the pillars that uphold Scrum?**
+121- **Select which are not part of the pillars that uphold Scrum?**
 - :white_check_mark: **Self-organization**
 - :white_check_mark: **Agility**
 - :white_check_mark: **Teamwork and Cross-functionality**

-132- **Which of the following are correct regarding the Product Goal? (choose the best four answers)**
+122- **Which of the following are correct regarding the Product Goal? (choose the best four answers)**
 - :white_check_mark: **During the Sprint Review, progress toward the Product Goal is discussed.**
 - :white_check_mark: **An Increment is a concrete stepping stone toward the Product Goal.**
 - :white_check_mark: **The Scrum Team must only pursue one Product Goal at a time.**